StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-sequencing.md

 ##### Needed material
 - MinION
-- P100 pipette and tip
+- P100 pipette and tips
 - P1000 pipette and tips
 - P20 pipette and tips
 - P10 pipette and tips

-#### Pepare Loding port:
+#### Prepare loading port

-1. Mix the Sequencing Buffer (SQB) and Flush Buffer (FLB) tubes by vortexing, spin down and return to ice.
+1. Mix the Sequencing Buffer (SQB) and Flush Buffer (FB) tubes by vortexing, spin down and return to ice
-2. Spin down the Flush Tether (FLT) tube, mix by pipetting, and return to ice.
+2. Spin down the Flush Tether (FLT) tube, mix by pipetting, and return to ice
 3. Open priming port to check for small bubbles
-4. If there are bubbles remove them by taking some liquid from the port.
+4. If there are bubbles remove them by taking some liquid from the port
-5. For the removing use the P1000 pipette and turn in into 200 µl
+5. To remove use the P1000 pipette set to 200 µl
-6. Remove the liquid by turning the weel but only until is show 220-230 µl
+6. Remove the liquid by turning the weel but only until 220-230 µl
 7. Removing more than 30 µl will damage the pores in the array because they need to be covered by the buffer at all times

 #### Prepare flowcell priming mix

-1. add 30 µl of Flush Tether  (FLT) directly to the Flish Buffer (FLB) and mix by pipetting up and down.
+1. Add 30 µl of Flush Tether (FLT) directly to the Flush Buffer (FB) Eppi tube and mix by pipetting up and down
-2. Load 800 μl of the priming mix into the flow cell via the priming port, avoiding the introduction of air bubbles.
+2. Load 800 μl of the priming mix into the flow cell via the priming port, avoiding introduction of air bubbles
-3. Wait for 5 minutes.</li>
+3. Wait for 5 minutes

 #### Prepare library for loading

-1. Use a  new tube</li>
+1. Use a new tube
-2. mix the following reagents together 34 μl Sequencing Buffer (SQB), 25.5 μl Loading Beads (LB) (mixed immediately before use),  4.5 μl Nuclease-free water and 11 μl DNA library
+2. Mix the following reagents together: 34 μl Sequencing Buffer (SQB), 25.5 μl Loading Beads (LB) (mix before adding), 4.5 μl nuclease-free water and 11 μl DNA library

 #### Load sample

 1. Gently lift the SpotON sample port cover to make the SpotON sample port accessible
-2. Load 200 μl of the priming mix into the flow cell via the priming port (not the SpotON sample port), avoiding the introduction of air bubbles
+2. Load 200 μl of the priming mix into the flow cell via the priming port (not the SpotON sample port), avoiding introduction of air bubbles
-3. Mix the prepared library gently by pipetting up and down just prior to loading
+3. Mix the prepared library gently by pipetting up and down prior to loading
 4. Add 75 μl of sample to the flow cell via the SpotON sample port in a dropwise fashion.
 Ensure each drop flows into the port before adding the next
-5. Gently replace the SpotON sample port cover, making sure the bung enters the SpotON port, close the priming port and replace the MinION lid
+5. Gently replace the SpotON sample port cover, making sure the bung enters the SpotON port, close the priming port and the MinION lid